-The 2022 proposed budget for the Library General Fund includes a \$10,038 ongoing increase for building maintenance costs associated with HVAC upgrades.
+The 2022 budget for the Library General Fund includes a \$10,038 ongoing increase for building maintenance costs associated with HVAC upgrades.
 Additionally, as part of a 5-year plan to fund Library collections and increase General Fund support, the transfer from the Parking Fund to Library collections declines from \$150,000 to \$100,000 and the General Fund adds \$50,000 of collections funding.
-Lastly, the proposed budget removes \$70,000 of contingency funding for staffing that was dependent on overall General Fund revenue performance for 2021.
+The budget also removes \$70,000 of contingency funding for staffing that was dependent on overall General Fund revenue performance for 2021.
+Lastly, in 2021 the Library was able to pre-order collections using internal savings, providing relief to an anticipated 2022 transfer from the Parking Fund.
+Thus the 2022 budget includes a one-time reduction in collections to be restored in the 2023 budget.

 In the Library special fund, one-time funding from the Friends of the Library for book, periodical, and picture funding in 2021 is removed from the 2022 budget.
-In addition, one-time funding from the Wilder Foundation, the Friends of the Library, and Perrie Jones used for public service announcement costs in 2021 is removed from the 2022 proposed budget.
-One-time funding from the Institute of Museum and Library Services (IMLS) used for mobile hotspots in 2021 is removed from the 2022 proposed budget.
+In addition, one-time funding from the Wilder Foundation, the Friends of the Library, and Perrie Jones used for public service announcement costs in 2021 is removed from the 2022 budget.
+One-time funding from the Institute of Museum and Library Services (IMLS) used for mobile hotspots in 2021 is removed from the 2022 budget.